owen-kimball/seattle-traffic-optimization/README.md

 ## Features

 - **Custom severity scoring** — collisions are weighted by outcome (fatality, serious injury, injury, property damage only) rather than treated as equally severe
-- **Linear programming optimization** — uses [PuLP](https://coin-or.github.io/pulp/) to solve a binary knapsack-style problem: select the *N* intersections that maximize total severity score
+- **Linear programming optimization** — uses [PuLP](https://coin-or.github.io/pulp/) to mathematically select the best *N* intersections out of all candidates, choosing the combination that maximizes total severity score
 - **Configurable scope** — the number of intersections considered (`num_of_intersections_considered`) can be adjusted, with automatic fallback to a sane default if an invalid value is provided
 - **SQL integration** — collision data is loaded into SQLite databases for structured querying and downstream use
 - **Interactive mapping** — selected intersections are plotted on a Folium map with popups showing collision counts and severity scores, after converting from Washington State Plane coordinates to standard latitude/longitude